Bariona/Compiler/doc/Codegen.md

 ![](static/Snipaste_2022-12-17_21-33-33.png)

-- After allocation (sub sp), the old sp now becomes the current fp (frame pointer), and the old fp will be store in memory.
+- After allocation (sub sp, size), the old sp now becomes the current fp (frame pointer), and the old fp will be store in memory.
 - When $f$ exits, just copies fp back to sp and fetches back the saved fp.

 ### Parameter Passing